sebastianqmorales/FirefoxTreeConfig/README.md

 2. In the URL bar type "about:support"

     - Scroll to "Project Folder" or "Project Directory" (You can also look it up by using "ctrl + f") and click the "Open Folder" button
-    - In the folder that opened create a "chrome" folder if there isn't one already - In "chrome" folder make a "userChrome.css" file. or copy the chrome folder in this repo
+    - In the folder that opened create a "chrome" folder if there isn't one already - Copy "chrome" folder from this repo and restart Firerfox.
+Or in "chrome" folder make a "userChrome.css" file.
-      - If not, in "userChrome" file type:
+      - In "userChrome" file type:

     ```
     /* hides the native tabs */